rautsubh/DbSession/day3.md

 ```

 ### Once done, *don't forget* to upload us the output of 5 consecutive runs of Step 5 similar to earlier log uploads.
+### Compress both DMS and Aurora logs in a file with your name and Upload logs on day3logs.md